How to Stain a Wood Fence with a Roller

 Essortment posted an excellent tutorial video about staining a fence with a roller which we’ve provided for you below:

-Family Handyman also provides a very thorough tutorial about staining and maintaining a wooden fence using a roller and paintbrush.
+about staining and maintaining a wooden fence using a roller and paintbrush.
 It also provides advice on power-washing.

 Finally, you can take your questions about stains and painting materials to Ace Paints.
 Our friendly and helpful staff are always happy to answer your questions.